-thousands of € 2022 2021
+thousands of € 2023 2022

+Lease Liabilities 4,483 0

-Pension provisions 305 578
+Pension provisions 592 305

-Other intangible assets 648 491
+Other intangible assets 821 648

-Provisions 24 47
+Provisions 25 24

+Loss allowance for trade receivables and contract assets 12 0

-Tax losses 866 3,003
+Tax losses 899 866

-Others 0 0

-Total deferred tax assets 1,843 4,119
+Total deferred tax assets 6,832 1,843

-Offset of deferred tax liabilities due to offset provisions 0 0
+Offset of deferred tax liabilities due to offset provisions (relating to IFRS 16) 4,459 0

-Net deferred tax assets 1,843 4,119
+Net deferred tax assets 2,373 1,843

-As of 31 December 2022, deferred tax assets include € 866 thousand (previous year: € 3,003 thousand) related to corporate income tax loss carryforwards of € 4,612 thousand (previous year: € 11,148 thousand) and a trade tax loss carryforwards of € 891 thousand (previous year: € 8,111 thousand).
+As of 31 December 2023, deferred tax assets include $\in$ 899 thousand (previous year: $\notin$ 866 thousand) related to corporate income tax loss carryforwards of $\notin$ 4,612 thousand (previous year: $\notin$ 4,612 thousand) and a trade tax loss carryforwards of $\notin$ 1,111 thousand (previous year: $\notin$ 891 thousand).
 These tax loss carryforwards result from several restructuring measures in 2017.
-In 2020, the Group concluded that deferred assets are going to be recovered by estimating future taxable income using the business plans and budgets approved by Tempton.
 The losses may be carried forward indefinitely and do not have an expiration date.

-As of 31 December 2022, the Group had corporate tax loss carryforwards amounting to € 5,915 thousand (previous year: € 11,162 thousand).
-No deferred tax claim were made for corporate tax loss carryforwards of € 1,303 thousand (previous year: € 14 thousand).
-As of 31 December 2022, trade tax loss carryforwards amounted to € 2,194 thousand (previous year: € 8,161 thousand).
-No deferred tax claim were made for trade tax loss carryforwards of € 1,303 thousand (previous year: € 50 thousand).
+No deferred tax claim were made for trade tax loss carryforwards (previous year: € 1,303 thousand).
 Deferred tax asset are not recognised for tax loss carryforwards if the planning calculation does not indicate that the tax loss carryforwards can be offset against taxable profits in the foreseeable future or if there is no operating business.
-Under the existing legal situation, tax loss amounts can be carried forward indefinitely, provided they are not utilised.